daiyun02211/WeakRM/README.md

 ``WeakRM`` was tested on the versions listed above, so we do not guarantee that it will work on different versions.
 ## Installation
-Just clone this repository as follows.
+Please clone this repository as follows:
 ```
 git clone https://github.com/daiyun02211/WeakRM.git
 cd ./WeakRM